This post may contain affiliate links.

-Fill In the Plastic Bag With the Tank Water
+Step-4: Fill In the Plastic Bag With the Tank Water

 After removing ¼ of water from the plastic bag containing the snails, you want to replace it with water from your tank.
 Seal the bag after pouring the water and wait for another 30 minutes, or up to an hour.

-Remove Water From the Plastic Again
+Step-5: Remove Water From the Plastic Again

 After 30 minutes or an hour, remove water from the plastic bag again and replace it with water from the water tank.
 Repeat the process a few more times until the plastic bag is filled with mostly water from the tank.
 By doing this process, you’re giving your snails time to adjust to the new water condition.

-Transfer the Snails
+Step-6: Transfer the Snail

 Untie the plastic bag and gently take out the snails using your fingers.
 You only want the snails in the water tank, not the snails and the water from the plastic bag.
 After dropping the snails into the water tank, remove the water from the plastic bag and dispose of it.

-Check on Your Snails
+Step-7: Check on Your Snails

 After transferring your snails from the plastic bag to the water tank, they’ll likely still be in their shells.
 Give them time to come out but know that this can take days.
 After a few days, check to see if they are moving to ensure they’ve survived the trip.